Ginger ale: Other flavours

 Dry ginger ale is also sold with a mint flavouring added.
 Some mint ginger ale brands have an artificial green colour added, while others are clear.
 Canada Dry has introduced a line of ginger ale mixed with green tea and one mixed with lemonade.
-In selected Japanese vending machines, Canada Dry also offers hot ginger ale, which is the heated version of the original but still retains carbonation.

 Manufacturers

 Vernors, Blenheim, A-Treat, Bull's Head, Chelmsford, Buffalo Rock, Sussex and Red Rock are brands of golden ginger ale.
-Canada Dry, Schweppes, and Seagram's are major brands of dry ginger ale.
+Canada Dry, and Seagram's, both formerly Canadian companies, and Schweppes, are major brands of dry ginger ale.

 North America

 American brands include Canfield's, Hansen Natural, Vernors, Buffalo Rock, Boylan Bottling Company, Polar Beverages, Ale-8-One, Blenheim, Foxon Park, Fitz's, Sprecher, Market Basket/Chelmsford, Red Rock, Reed's Ginger Brew, Chek (River of Dreams), Shasta, and in Canada; Sussex Golden Ginger Ale.
-Major global brands include Canada Dry, Seagram's, both Canadian companies, and Schweppes, founded in Geneva.

 Vernors is a flavoured golden ginger ale aged for three years in oak barrels before bottling.
 It was the first U.S. soft drink, originating in 1866, although it was modelled on imported Irish ginger beers.
 In Detroit, Michigan, a drink made with vanilla ice cream and Vernors ginger ale is called a Boston cooler.

-Blenheim is a golden ginger ale made in South Carolina; unlike most other brands, it is available in several degrees of spiciness: Old #3 Hot, #5 Not as Hot, and #9 Diet.